Swan Signal Monthly: November 2020 Newsletter

 Square’s Cash App has seen exponential growth in Bitcoin sales throughout 2020 with no signs of stopping.
 In Q4 2020, PayPal began selling Bitcoin to their ~300M customers.
 Square and PayPal alone are buying most of the new supply entering the market.

 In 2017 the Bitcoin protocol issued 1,800 new BTC per day.
-In 2020, due to the programmed supply issuance schedule, the protocol is only issuing 900 BTC per day.
+In 2020, the protocol was only issuing 900 BTC per day due to the programmed supply issuance schedule.

-Less new supply entering the market and increased demand in 2020 means that basic supply and demand forces will push the price up.
+Less new supply entering the market and increased demand in 2020 means that basic supply and demand forces will increase prices.

 Those who pitched Bitcoin in 2017 received scrutiny from peers and faced severe career risk which made it easy to dismiss Bitcoin

-These combined events have effectively derisked Bitcoin as an asset.
-This is a monumental shift leading to larger pools of capital entering the space.
+These combined events have effectively de-risked Bitcoin as an asset.
+This monumental shift led to larger pools of capital entering the space.

 We’ve pulled together some great Bitcoin content from around the web for you…